mimiro-io/snowflake-datalayer/README.md

 Note that `source_config` is optional.
 If not provided here, the layer uses the dataset name as table, and database and schema from the environment variables `SNOWFLAKE_DB` and `SNOWFLAKE_SCHEMA`.

+As default, the layer will create a table with the name of the dataset, and *append* all entities to it.
+If a layer is configured with a `latest_table` flag set to true, the layer will additionally create a table with the name of the dataset and the suffix `_latest`.
+The layer will maintain the latest version of each entity in this table, using upserts.
+Note that the layer never deletes, deleted entities are marked by the deleted flag.

 ```javascript
 {
     "name": "name of the dataset (uri path)",